Urgent Care–Information for Providers

 When a Veteran presents at an urgent care provider, community providers must check a Veteran’s eligibility for the urgent care benefit before providing care by confirming with the TPA assigned to their region.
 Community providers can check Veteran’s eligibility by calling the TriWest Interactive Voice Recording (IVR) system or the local VA medical facility.

-If a Veteran arrives at an Urgent Care network location and has any difficulty receiving care, they can call 866-620-2071 to receive assistance.
-Once at the Urgent Care Network Locator tool, please be sure to read all instructions before using the tool.
+If a Veteran arrives at an Urgent Care network location and has any difficulty receiving care, they can call the VA Urgent Care Support Line at 866-620-2071 to receive assistance.

 The urgent care benefit also covers diagnostic services like X-Rays, some lab testing, and some medications (with limitations).
 However, not all facilities in VA’s network will be able to offer these services.
 Therapeutic vaccines are covered when these are required for the treatment of certain conditions covered under the urgent care benefit.
 For example, an eligible Veteran seeking treatment for a wound caused by rusted metal requires treatment for the wound and may require a tetanus vaccine as part of the course of treatment.